-Well, this gas is nothing but a refrigerant filled in the condenser coils without which the AC freezing system of an AC or Refrigerator cannot work.
+Well, this gas is nothing but a refrigerant filled in the condenser coils without which the freezing system of an AC, Refrigerator or deep freezer cannot work.

 There are different refrigerants used in an Air conditioner such as R32, R410A, R22 and R290.

 To make the air conditioning possible, the refrigerants in the AC are used in gas/liquid/fluid form.

 The refrigerants are contained within the copper coils of the AC, then absorbs the heat inside the room and emits hot air out into the environment.

 In this process of absorbing the heat, a refrigerant undergoes state changes from liquid to gas.
 When the compressor compresses, it returns back to liquid.

 What are the Different Types of AC Refrigerants?

 There are many different refrigerants used in the air conditioners over the years.
 But, below are the most common types of refrigerants and their effect on global warming.